replacement value doesn’t mean upgrade cost

 While some regard this coverage to be important only for older buildings, laws are always changing, and newer buildings can be affected.
 This is an area of concern for all building owners.

-how ordinance or law protects you:
+how ordinance and law coverage protects you:

 - Coverage for the undamaged part of your building.
 Your property insurance policy only protects you against actual damage caused by a covered cause of loss to a building.
 It doesn’t cover the cost to replace an undamaged portion of your building that is required to be torn down and rebuilt because of a local ordinance.
 The Ordinance or Law, Part A provides this protection based on the coverage limit you select.